pantheon-systems/documentation/source/content/caching-advanced-topics.md

 ### Using STYXKEY

-The Global CDN only passes through a safelisted set of cookies.
+The Global CDN only passes through an allowlisted set of cookies.
 To use custom cookies with Drupal or WordPress, you can set a cookie beginning with `STYXKEY` followed by one or more alphanumeric characters, hyphens, or underscores.

 For example, you could set a cookie named `STYXKEY-country` to `ca` or `de` and cache different page content for each country.
 A site can have any number of `STYXKEY` cookies for varying content.